Climate of Karachi: December

-The month of December is the annual winter month, but winter becomes more chilly in January.
+The month of December is the annual winter month.
 In December, the weather remains cool.
 The sky remains overcast for part of the month, causing temperatures to decrease.
 Rainfall is common in the city during the month of December due to the western disturbance coming from the Mediterranean Sea.
 The highest monthly rainfall of 63.6 mm was recorded in 1980.
 During December 2006 a strong westerly "low" pressure resulted in 60.5 mm of rain in the city.
 The highest recorded temperature for December was 34.5 C on 11 December 2001 and the lowest temperature was 1.3 C, which occurred on 14 December 1988.

 Monsoon precipitation in Karachi

-The average annual rainfall for Karachi is 309.6 mm (1981–2010); the highest annual rainfall of 869 mm was recorded in 1967.
-The highest rainfall in a single day was recorded on 27 August 2020 when rainfall of 223.5 mm lashed the financial hub of Pakistan.
+The average annual rainfall for Karachi is 309.6 mm (1981–2022); the highest annual rainfall of 869 mm was recorded in 1967.
+The highest rainfall in a single day was recorded on 27 August 2020 when rainfall of 223.5 mm lashed the financial hub of Pk.
 Annual monsoon rains for Karachi amount to 237.5 mm.
 The city experienced above-normal monsoon rainfalls in 2003, 2006, 2007, 2009, 2010, 2011, 2017 and 2019, while in 2004 and 2005 the city received below-normal rainfall.
 In 2009 the country received 30% below normal rainfall with the exception of Sindh, including Karachi, which received above normal monsoon rains.
 Following is the annual monsoon rainfall for the last few years based on data from the Pakistan Meteorological Department.